-Self-harm refers to a person's harming their own body on purpose.
+Self-harm refers to a person harming his/her own body on purpose.
 Other terms for self-harm are "self-abuse" or "cutting."
 Overall, a person who self-harms does not mean to kill himself or herself.

 Self-harm tends to begin in teen or early adult years.
 Some people may engage in self-harm a few times and then stop.
 Others engage in it more often and have trouble stopping the behavior.
 Self-harm is related to trauma in that those who self-harm are likely to have been abused in childhood.